SantiPerGo/SantiPerGo/README.md

 <h1 align="center">:gem: Hi!
 Welcome to my Profile! :gem:</h1>
-<h3 align="center">My name is Santiago and I'm currently pursuing a Bachelor's degree in Computer Systems engineering at ESCOM-IPN at Mexico.
-I'm interested in mobile and web development, with experience in programming languages oriented to software and hardware, with knowledge in design and edition</h3>
+<h3 align="center">💎 I'm Santiago, a computer systems engineer, interested in mobile and web development, with experience in software and hardware tools, with knowledge in design and editing 💎

+🔥 My main and favorite programming languages are Java and Kotlin 🔥

+💙 I really believe that difficulties drive us to overcome our limits and to get up again with greater effort 💙

+📌 I'm open to all kind of work, if you want to know more, you can connect with me or send me an email! 📌</h3>

 <div id="header" align="center">
   <img src="https://c.tenor.com/d7_52xh_2dQAAAAC/dog-work.gif" style="width:100%;height:auto;" />